-In front of a hidden file name there is a dot (.sale.txt) Hidden files are displayed in the menu (Show - Show hidden files)
+In front of a hidden file name there is a dot (.sale.txt).
+You can make a file hidden by taping a dot.

-Clicking this symbol will disconnect a separate memory (eg USB, SD card) off the computer.
+Clicking this symbol will disconnect a separate memory (eg USB, SD card).
 Wait until a message appears on the screen to remove the memory!